Darkincense/js-function-sdk/README.md

 # js-function-sdk

-> A collection of useful Jascript functions and can use every day
+> A collection of useful Javascript functions and can use every day

 ## Install